Suga's ratings hit record lows as party leader race looms

 Despite the disappointing ratings, the party’s powerful secretary-general, Toshihiro Nikai, reiterated his support for the prime minister in a Monday interview with Kyodo News.

-"In the current difficult situation, he's working hard every day as the prime minister.
-It's very good for the party if he continues to be in charge," Kyodo cited Nikai as saying.
+“In the current difficult situation, he’s working hard every day as the prime minister.
+It’s very good for the party if he continues to be in charge,” Nikai said.

-Speaking to reporters after a meeting with Suga, Nikai urged the government to deploy "bold" spending from its emergency budget reserves as part of an economic stimulus package, which he was tasked with crafting by the prime minister.

 Both Kono and Ishiba, who have yet to declare if they will run in the Sept.
 29 contest, were backed by 16% of respondents when asked by the Nikkei who would be the best as the new leader of Suga’s Liberal Democratic Party (LDP).